 We are on the stage at a unique moment in human history—the system is primed for systemic change.
 If justice as Love is to happen, it is up to us to manifest it.

 See Dana Greene, “Repeat Performance: Is Restorative Justice Another Good Reform Gone Bad?,” Contemporary Justice Review: Issues in Criminal, Social, and Restorative Justice, 16:3, 359-390, (2013), DOI: 10.1080/10282580.2013.828912, http://dx.doi.org/10.1080/10282580.2013.828912.

-It was only when I began reading material on Restorative Justice that I became aware of the intersection between my work and Native American and African sources.
-Having arrived at a similar place using very different sources demonstrates that the truth is true and there are different paths to discovering it.
+It was only when I began reading material on Restorative Justice that I became aware of the intersection between my work and indigenous sources.
+Before that, I did not consider that possibility.
+When such diverse sources arrive at similar conclusions, it may be evidence that the truth is true and there are different paths to discovering it.

 See Lilyana Ortega, Examining Restorative Circles in a School Setting: Towards an Understanding of Participant Experiences and Perceptions (Aug.
 16, 2014) (unpublished Ph.D. dissertation, University of Illinois at Urbana-Champaign) (on file with the Illinois Digital Environment for Access to Learning and Scholarship, University of Illinois) (reporting on the results of the study, which can also be found in other journal articles of the same title).

 Restorative justice curricula are making their way into high schools.
 An example is the Peace and Justice Academy in Pasadena, Calif., a high school devoted to preparing students to “stand for justice, wage peace and impact the world,” http://www.thepeaceacademy.org/Mission.aspx (last visited Mar.
 3, 2020).